Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 - `kind`(dictionary, required): type of network.
 In this case, vlink, a point to point network between two pods.
 - `vlink`(dictionary, required): specification of the kind field, as a vlink, has parameters that will specify the path the network should use.
 - `overlay-parameters`(dictionary, required): parameters of this vlink network.
-- `overlay-paths`(list,required): List of paths configured in this vlink.
-It's expected to be a bidirectional path, so two paths should be provided.
+- `first-path`(dictionary,required): First path configured in this vlink.
+It's expected that at least this field is provided.
+- `second-path`(dictionary,optional): Second path configured in this vlink.
+If not specified, the vlink will be unidirectional.
 - `name`(string,required): Name of the path.
 - `FromEndpoint`(string,required): Source endpoint for the path.
 - `ToEndpoint`(string,required): Destination endpoint for the path.